Hero video background Hero video background

 Some of the treatments used for other types of breast cancer are not helpful in treating TNBC.
 If you have been diagnosed with TNBC, talk with your doctor about your treatment options.
 Use this health team discussion guide to help.

 “Stage” is used to describe the size of the tumor in your breast and if it has spread to the lymph nodes and other parts of the body.
-There are 4 stages of invasive breast cancer.
-The stage you are in will affect the decisions that your care team makes about your treatment and next steps.
+TNBC is typically staged based on a numerical scale that ranges from 0 to 4.
+The stage of your TNBC will impact the recommendations that your care team makes about your treatment and next steps.

 Lymph nodes are tiny organs that are part of your immune system and located throughout your body.
 They filter harmful substances and help the body fight infection and disease.
 Larger groupings of lymph nodes are found in places like your neck, underarm and chest.
-Lymph nodes are a common place that breast cancer may spread to.
+Lymph nodes are a common place that TNBC may spread.

 Stage 1

-• The earliest stage of “invasive” breast cancer, which means cancer has grown or spread into nearby or surrounding breast tissue
+• This stage is when the TNBC becomes “invasive” breast cancer, which means cancer has grown or spread into nearby or surrounding breast tissue

-• Tumor is 2cm (about the size of a peanut) or smaller
+• Tumor is 2 centimeters (about the size of a peanut) or smaller

 • Cancer either has not spread to lymph nodes or may show microscopic spread to lymph nodes